-Applicants should check their eligibility for admission with the Manager of the Faculty of Medicine.
-If eligible, applicants should then approach a department of the Faculty (i.e. from the University of Otago Wellington, the University of Otago Christchurch, the Dunedin School of Medicine or the Otago School of Medical Sciences) in order to discuss their proposed topic and to secure supervisors and a supporting department.
+Applicants should check their eligibility for admission with the Manager of the Otago Medical School.
+If eligible, applicants should then approach a department of the Otago Medical School (i.e. from the University of Otago Wellington, the University of Otago Christchurch, the Dunedin School of Medicine or the School of Biomedical Sciences) in order to discuss their proposed topic and to secure supervisors and a supporting department.
 If a department can provide the necessary support and supervision for the candidate to carry out his/her research the candidate may proceed to the online application process.

 With the application, brief outlines of the proposed area of study and project approach are required:

 - Background: This should provide a very brief description of the purpose of the study.